 Referrals & Claiming

-You can make an appointment to see a psychologist without a referral from your doctor or health care provider.
+You can make an appointment to see any of our practitioners without a referral from your doctor or health care provider.
 However, there are a variety of ways to be referred to Level One Psychology where rebates may be available to offset some of the costs of the services provided.
 Please see below for options which may or may not be applicable to you.

 You may be referred by your GP through one of two main Medicare initiatives which provide a rebate for psychological services.
 See below for further information on each of these options.